-The trick is eat foods like these each day.
-This supplies your body with NAD boosting niacin on a regular basis.
+The trick is to eat foods like these each day.
+This supplies your body with NAD-boosting niacin on a regular basis.
 Sure you get less niacin than if you took a supplement, but eating the foods often costs less and they give you more than just niacin.
 You get a full spectrum of nutrients.

 5 Take B Vitamins